Scraping the complete IPv4 WHOIS Address Space

 - Contact information such as email addresses, phone numbers, fax numbers

-- Potentially the organization's website by parsing email addresses and taking the domain name (Many
+- Potentially the organization's website by parsing email addresses and taking the domain name (Many organization use the same domain for their email addresses and websites)

 Based on primary WHOIS records, interesting secondary information can be derived:

-- The organization's website - The domain name from email addresses is often the same
+- The organization's website - The domain name from email addresses is often the same domain name that is used in the organization's website.

-- Geolocation Intelligence - Based on postal addresses and other attributes in WHOIS
+- Geolocation Intelligence - Based on postal addresses and other attributes in WHOIS records, geolocation intelligence can be derived.

 WHOIS databases are hosted by the five Regional Internet Registries:

-- Registrant Name: The name of the domain registrant is critical as it can reveal the
+- Registrant Name: The name of the domain registrant is critical as it can reveal the identity of the individual or organization behind the domain, potentially impacting privacy.

-registrant's and administrative contact's email addresses, are critical because they can be used for
+- Email Addresses: Email addresses associated with the domain, including the registrant's and administrative contact's email addresses, are critical because they can be used for communication but may also expose personal or sensitive information.

-- Postal Addresses: Physical addresses in WHOIS records are considered critical as they
+- Postal Addresses: Physical addresses in WHOIS records are considered critical as they reveal the location of the domain registrant, which can be sensitive information.

 For that reason, there is a need to manually query a substantial part of the IP address space with a